 - Registries allow companies called registrars to sell individual domain names to customers

 Perhaps the easiest way to understand the limitations of traditional centralized DNS is through censorship.
 Suppose Person A manages the controversial WebsiteA.com.
 To do this, it has to purchase the WebsiteA.com domain name through a registrar and point it to the servers of a web hosting provider that it pays to store the files necessary for the website to function.
 Simply put, she needs a domain name and a website, so she’s good to go.

 Person A then continues to post controversial content, with hundreds and hundreds of people complaining about the nature of that content … usually to their web hosting provider.

-At this point in the game we have kind of a decentralized framework when it comes to hosting because Person A can back up their data and if their current web hosting provider closes their account and deletes all files, they can still download them. on the servers. of a new business.
+At this point in the game we have sort of a decentralized framework when it comes to hosting because Person A can back up their data and if their current web hosting provider closes their account and deletes all files, they can still download them. on the servers. of a new business.
 If that supplier so proverbially disconnects, she can choose another company and so on.
-With a wide range of hosting options available in many jurisdictions, it is possible to demonstrate that we are indeed not in the realm of centralized points of failure.
-We have seen this happen to the greatest extent possible when the Beyond Controversy social media site Parler was banned from its registration and web hosting services due to content that incites to push. violence.
+With a wide range of hosting options available in many jurisdictions, it’s safe to assume that we are indeed not in the realm of centralized points of failure.
+We have seen this happen to the greatest extent possible when the Beyond Controversy social media site Parler was banned from its registration and web hosting services due to content that incites users to do so. violence.

 But only with regard to accommodation: